Get on the path to results today.

 Case No.: 37-2024-000029722-CU-OE-CTL

-The named Plaintiff and the aggrieved employees he represents worked for the Defendants primarily in the insurance industry.
-Plaintiffs allege that Defendants normally employed most of its workforce remotely failing to reimburse them for all their work related expenses, such as home internet, use of their home office utilities, rent/mortgage payment, homeowner’s insurance, etc. Defendants also forced Plaintiffs to work many hours in a day without proper compensation, failed to pay overtime correctly, neglected to provide its workers with rest time, deprived employees of their right to enjoy lawful meal and rest breaks, among other things.
+The named Plaintiffs and the aggrieved employees they represent worked for the Defendants primarily in the insurance industry.
+Plaintiffs allege that Defendants normally employed most of its workforce remotely and failed to reimburse them for all their work-related expenses, such as home internet, use of their home office utilities, rent/mortgage payment, homeowner’s insurance, etc. Defendants also forced Plaintiffs to work many hours in a day without proper compensation, failed to pay overtime correctly, neglected to provide its workers with rest time, deprived employees of their right to enjoy lawful meal and rest breaks, among other things.

 Vernon Barnett, et al. v.
 First American Home Warranty Corporation, et al.